Google’s Nexus range of Android smartphones and tablets has long represented excellent value for money for travellers.

 The Nexus 5 is a powerful phone. and it shows.
 Applications load in a snap, and everything seems dramatically faster than my previous phone.
-Web pages load faster, photos and video are processed quickly and even demanding games run at least as fast as on my Nexus 7 tablet.
+Web pages render faster, photos and video are processed quickly, and even demanding games run at least as fast as on my Nexus 7 tablet.

 I’d been concerned about the 8MP camera before purchase, as it was often singled out as a weakness in other reviews.
 I’ve taken close to 100 photos and several videos so far, both indoors and in bright sunlight, and I’ve been satisfied with the results.

 It’s not going to win any awards, but it’s far from terrible, and the inbuilt image stabilisation makes video noticeably less shaky.
 Enabling HDR mode helps deal with washed-out skies and other exposure problems, and I’d recommend doing so for everything except action shots.

 Like all modern phones, the Nexus 5 supports LTE – and also like all modern phones, it doesn’t support it everywhere in the world.
 As soon as I flew from the US to Australia, the phone reverted back to 3G/HSPA+ service.